Frequently Asked Questions

 Obtaining the GED® “matric/grade 12” equivalent still allows farther study at a tertiary level in South Africa, plus is also recognised internationally.
 So with no downside and only advantages, why look elsewhere.

 For grades 2 – 9, the curriculum for home schooling adheres to the National Curriculum Statement (NCS) as stipulated by the South African Department of Education’s guidelines.
 The textbooks up to grades 4 are from commonly used publishers.
 For grades 5 and above, our own qualified teachers have developed the textbook resources.
 They are continually updated and improved upon to cater for an ever changing world.
 For the GED®, we have structured textbooks to adequately cater for student preparation to pass the final exams.

 We have developed a comprehensive series of English language courses that will help remedy that problem!
 They are designed for second language English speakers or those English speakers that need assistance to improve their English.

 Cyber School English: These are supplementary English skills (Reading, Writing, Listening & Speaking) to help ensure a higher command of English for tertiary study and or for your professional life and career.
-There are 5 courses that can lead to the international Cambridge IELTS accreditation and a further 5 courses to bring your English up to a level acceptable for Tertiary study.
+There is also one level that can lead to the international Cambridge IELTS accreditation and a further 5 courses to bring your English up to a level acceptable for Tertiary study.